karillouio/FYS-STK4155/Project3/Extra/README.txt

 Other:
 * report_extra.pdf: The report from this optional part of the project.
-* plots" folder: The plots that were used in the report.
+* "plots" folder: The plots that were used in the report.